Paul Hirsch (bibliophile)

-Paul Adolf Hirsch (24 February 1881 in Frankfurt am Main – 25 November 1951 in Cambridge, England) was a German industrialist.
+Paul Adolf Hirsch (24 February 1881, Frankfurt am Main – 25 November 1951, Cambridge, England) was a German industrialist.
 He was also a musician, bibliophile and musicologist who assembled the largest private music library in Europe.
 The Hirsch Collection is now housed at the British Library.

 Biography

 Paul Hirsch was born into a wealthy Jewish mercantile family, the fourth of five children of Anna Pauline (née Mayer) and Ferdinand Hirsch (1834–1916).
-He had two brothers— (1883–1977), a noted art collector, and Carl Siegmund Hirsch, a district court judge who died in 1938 in the Buchenwald concentration camp.
+He had two brothers—Robert von Hirsch (1883–1977), a noted art collector, and Carl Siegmund Hirsch, a district court judge who died in 1938 in the Buchenwald concentration camp.
 Ferdinand Hirsch founded Hirsch and Company, an iron works, in 1867.
 After completing school, Paul Hirsch entered the family business, training in England and France, which also broadened his acquaintance with musicians and collectors.

 In 1911 he married Olga Ladenburg (1889–1969), daughter of a Frankfurt banker.
 They lived first in Beethovenstraße and later at Neue Mainzer Straße 57 (destroyed in 1944).
 They had two sons and two daughters.

 From 1930 to 1933 Hirsch was vice president of the Frankfurt Chamber of Industry and Commerce.
 He was also served on the advisory board for export trade, the foreign trade committee of the German Industry and Commerce Association, and chaired the foreign trade office.

 Hirsch belonged to the Weimar Society of Bibliophiles and co-founded the Frankfurt Bibliophile Society (Frankfurter Bibliophilen-Gesellschaft) in 1922, serving as chairman.

 He was a member of the German People's Party.

 Hirsch died on 23 November 1951 in Cambridge.